grantramsey/grantramsey.github.io/source/people.html.md

 # Current graduate students

-1.   *No current grad students - please email me if you are interested in joining my lab*
+1.   *No current grad students - please email me if you are interested in joining my lab.*

 # Alumni